-The application will be developed with Runtime Revolution, an environment for the rapid development of applications that compile to the most common platforms (Windows, Mac OS X, Linux).
+The application will be developed with Runtime Revolution (broken link), an environment for the rapid development of applications that compile to the most common platforms (Windows, Mac OS X, Linux).

 An important characteristic of this project is that a completely modular approach is adopted, by which existing modules can be modified or new modules can easily be added to the system without any alteration of the software architecture.
 All information required for the running of a module is stored outside of the application, the software being only used as an interpreter, that will display the interface elements for the widget.